blaize-tech/wallet-extension/test/unit/development/sample-changelog.md

 ## 2.6.0 2016-07-11

-- Fix formatting of ETH balance
+- Fix formatting of AC balance
 - Fix formatting of account details.
 - Use web3 minified dist for faster inject times
 - Fix issue where dropdowns were not in front of icons.